 Our Sanctuary Choir participates at the 11:15 AM Sunday worship service.
-Led by Dr. Charles Hausmann, Director of Adult Choral Music, and Kathryn White, MDPC Director of Music/Organist, the Sanctuary Choir presents hymns and inspirational choral classics both in worship services and in concerts throughout the year.
+Led by Dr. Charles Hausmann, Director of Adult Choral Music, and Kathryn White, Coordinating Music Director & Organist, the Sanctuary Choir presents hymns and inspirational choral classics both in worship services and in concerts throughout the year.

 All Youth and Adults are Invited to Join the Choir!